Updated Sep 7, 2022

 How does choosing gender-inclusive housing impact my first-year Learning Community preferences?

-We offer gender-inclusive housing options in every freshman Residential Learning Community.
-First-years can request the Gender-inclusive Living Learning program or a gender-inclusive room in another Living Learning Program.
+We offer gender-inclusive housing options in most first year Residential Learning Communities.
+First-years can request the Pride Residential Learning Community or a gender-inclusive room in another Residential Learning Community.

 Will I have a Resident Advisor?

 Yes, all residents are assigned a Resident Advisor.